-Ogwadeni:deo T: (519)-445-1864 F: (519)-445-0117 Weken Building 2469 Fourth Line Road Ohsweken, ON NOA 1MO and stop the abuse and to support Aboriginal men who choose not to use violence.
+Ogwadeni:deo T: (519)-445-1864 F: (519)-445-0117 Weken Building 2469 Fourth Line Road Ohsweken, ON NOA 1MO

 Aboriginal Healing and Wellness Program Contact: Aboriginal Healing and Wellness Coordinator, 519-753-5408, ext 224

 The Aboriginal Healing and Wellness program is designed to provide supports to women and their children who are experiencing domestic violence.
 It includes preventing family violence through community awareness, education and peer counselling; providing crisis intervention for women and children at risk; and addressing underlying mental/emotional issues that contribute to violence and dysfunction.
 The Native Women's Sharing Circle promotes healing and wellness among women and provides a safe environment for sharing.